Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: Performance Evaluation

-In the rest of this section, we consider performances of only three algorithms that are TLwD, DPR and DDQN in the target environment since the Q-learning algorithm does not perform well in the transfer learning setting.
+In the rest of this section, we consider performances of only three algorithms that are TLwD, DPR and DDQN in the target environment since the Q-learning and Round Robin algorithms do not perform well in the transfer learning setting.